AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 ### Override or extend Tailwind base styles

-To override or extend the Tailwind base styles for version `2.2.19`, and any other version, use this site as a [reference to the Tailwind base styles](https://unpkg.com/browse/tailwindcss@2.2.19/stubs/defaultConfig.stub.js).
+To override or extend the Tailwind base styles for a specific Tailwind version, use this site as a [reference to the Tailwind base styles](https://unpkg.com/browse/tailwindcss@2.2.19/stubs/defaultConfig.stub.js).

 For example, to **override** Tailwind's default `colors` and `fontFamily` while **extending** its base `flexGrow` and `zIndex`, you could add the following properties to your theme preset: